 The individual as a part of the couple

-The therapeutic process involved in couples therapy also enables each partner to talk about themselves as an individual, and to observe and examine their individual behaviour and responses as part of the couple.
+The therapeutic process involved in couples therapy also enables each partner on the one hand to talk about themselves as a unique human being, and on the other to observe and examine their individual behaviour and responses as part of the couple.
 They can explore attitudes, expectations and beliefs, and identify strengths and weaknesses.

-Through this process each partner becomes motivated and empowered to take responsibility for the relationship, instead of attributing any negative parts to the other partner - and expecting them to make changes.
-This development of empathy fosters compassion and the ability to “stand in the other’s shoes”.
-It is a shift; from blaming the other to realising that we co-create our reality and all have to be responsible for making positive change.
+Through this course each partner instead of attributing any negative parts to the other partner - and expecting them to make changes - becomes empowered and motivated to take responsibility for the relationship.
+This awakening fosters compassion and the ability to “stand in the other’s shoes”.
+It is a shift; from blaming the other to realising that we co-create our reality and all have to be responsible for making constructive change.

 Relived experiences in the relationship

-Childhood trauma, fear, painful feelings and repressed or forgotten experiences can sometimes find themselves being re-enacted as part of a relationship; despite feeling as if they are motivated by and determine behaviour in the present, they belong to the past.
+Childhood trauma, fear, painful feelings and repressed or forgotten experiences are sometimes re-enacted as part of a relationship.
+Despite feeling as if they are motivated by and determine behaviour in the present, they belong to the past.
 It is vital for each partner to recognise this and work towards understanding that these responses do not belong to the here and now.
-This awareness alone can take a heavy load off the shoulders of a relationship, and help clear misunderstandings that are creating tension in a couple’s everyday life.
+This knowledge alone can take a heavy load off the shoulders of a relationship, and help clear misunderstandings that create tension in a couple’s everyday life.

-Therapy also provides a space where we can gain insight into how we approach mounting tensions (crises, on-going arguments or disputes) and the other challenges that life sends us.
-We learn how to work through those challenges and exist together in a more functional and healthier way; to resolve conflict and acquire wisdom from failure.
+Therapy also provides a space where we can gain insight into how we approach mounting tensions (crises, on-going arguments or disputes) and how we deal with conflict and other challenges that life brings.
+We learn how to work through those challenges and exist together in a healthier and more functional way.
+We discover how to resolve disagreements and arguments, we see our mistakes as lessons and acquire wisdom from failure.